sicxu/Deep3DFaceRecon_pytorch/README.md

 We use an extra high quality face image dataset [FFHQ](https://github.com/NVlabs/ffhq-dataset) to increase the diversity of training data.

 ## Requirements
-**This implementation is only tested under Ubuntu environment with Nvidia GPUs and CUDA installed.**
+**This implementation is only tested under Ubuntu environment with Nvidia GPUs and CUDA installed.** But it should also work on Windows with proper lib configures.

 ## Installation
 1. Clone the repository and set up a conda environment with all dependencies as follows: